yushuZeng/yushuZeng.github.io/content/authors/admin/_index.md

 #    icon: datacamp
 #    summary: |
  #     Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
+ # Looking forward to future interactions! 😃
 ---

 ## About Me

-I am currently a Ph.D. candidate of Industrial Engineering and Decision Analytics (IEDA) at the Hong Kong University of Science and Technology (HKUST), advised by Prof. Ying-Ju Chen and Prof. Xin Wang.
+I am currently a Ph.D. candidate of Industrial Engineering and Decision Analytics (IEDA) at the Hong Kong University of Science and Technology (HKUST), where I am fortunate to be advised by Prof. Ying-Ju Chen and Prof. Xin Wang.
 Before that, I earned my B.Sc. in Management Science from the University of Science and Technology of China (USTC) in 2019.
-Looking forward to future interactions! 😃

-I will be on the 2024-25 academic job market.
+I am interested in empirical operations management.
+If you have any questions that I can help with, please feel free to reach out via email at yzengao@connect.ust.hk. 😃

+I am on the 2024-2025 job market.
+I will be presenting at INFORMS 2024 on Wednesday, Oct 23, 9:30 AM - 10:45 AM in Summit – 338.